 Not Your Typical Angel Oracle

 11 of the angel cards are easily identified and simply maps onto the spheres of the Tree of Life.
-Despite that, ever since I got my hands on this deck I have bee puzzled by the other 22 angel cards and could not see how they fitted into the bigger picture.
-You’d think it would be obvious how they corresponds to the 22 paths and consequently the Major Arcana.
-But in my knowledge, albeit limited as it may be, it didn’t make sense (and it still don’t).
+Despite that, ever since I got my hands on this deck I have been puzzled by the other 22 angel cards and could not see how they fitted into the bigger picture.
+You’d think it would be obvious how they correspond to the 22 paths and consequently the Major Arcana.
+But in my knowledge, albeit limited as it may be, it didn’t make sense (and it still doesn’t).
 Sure, some of the angel names I recognized and were familiar with, yet others deluded me.

 Although I tried my best to do some research, I came up short.
 That’s until I saw Foolish Fish’s video overview of the very same deck in question.
 There he points out some of the possible sources of the names of the Angels which you can view at your own leisure here:

 I will add that I agree with his opinion that the attribution to these 22 cards feels very much like UPS or Unverified Personal Gnosis.
 This is perfectly fine in and of itself, but it’s not ok to not mention this anywhere, as it comes across as disingenuous.
 But since the guidebook tells us nothing about the sources or reasoning behind anything, it might as well be arbitrarily, which is even worse.

 All that being said, I absolutely love and adore the artwork!
 And considering how cheap this box of cards is priced, then that almost makes it worth it just on its own.
 Because the art truly is top-notch and breathtakingly beautiful.